Diploma of Business Subject Units

 Description

-This unit introduces the way in which law impacts on business.
+This unit introduces the way in which law impacts on business and consumers in Australia.

 Prerequisites